-The Header type Themer layout in Beaver Themer overrides the theme's top bar, header, and nav area, as shown in the following diagram of a typical page on the left and a typical post on the right.
+The Header-type Themer layout in Beaver Themer overrides the theme's top bar, header, and nav area, as shown in the following diagram of a typical page on the left and a typical post on the right.

 Header layout template

-When you create a new header Themer layout, you'll see the header layout template shown in the following screenshot.
+When you create a new Header-type Themer layout, you'll see the header layout template shown in the following screenshot.
 It includes a top bar, the site title on the left, and a menu on the right.